 Coping With Loss of Control

-Regardless of personality type, we all enjoy a certain amount of control when traveling in a vehicle.
+Regardless of personality type, we all enjoy a certain amount of control when driving a vehicle.
 If you’re known to be a back seat driver, you’ll need to work especially hard to curb those feelings while teaching your teen how to drive.
 Though you’ll be advising them throughout the process, it's important that you make them feel that they are the one in control of the vehicle, and that they understand the responsibility of that control.
 There’s only so much you can do from the passenger’s seat.
-To soothe some your anxiety, take an inventory of the things you can control, or at the very least, effect.
-This includes things such as vehicle maintenance, limiting distractions, and pointing out roadway hazards.
+To soothe some your anxiety, take an inventory of the things you can control, or at the very least, the things you can effect.
+This includes responsibilities such as vehicle maintenance, limiting distractions, and pointing out roadway hazards.

 Your Physical and Mental State